eclipsesource/dockerizor/README.md

 		hostUrl 'http://localhost:4243'
 	}

-In addition to this you can specify the Virgo specific configuration via the 'dockerizor' Plugin:
+In addition to this you can specify the Virgo specific configuration via the ''dockerizor'' Plugin:

     apply plugin: 'dockerizor'